diadata-org/decentral-feeder/README.md

 The feeder is feeding a simple key value oracle.
 It publishes the value obtained from the Processor.
 It is worth mentioning that the feeder can contain the trigger mechanism that initiates an iteration of the data flow diagram.

 ## Monitoring
-For monitoring we are these two prometheus client libraries for Go
+For monitoring we use these two prometheus client libraries for Go:
 ```
 "github.com/prometheus/client_golang/prometheus"
 "github.com/prometheus/client_golang/prometheus/push"
 ```

 These provide the tools to create, manage and expose metrics that Prometheus can scrape or monitor.
-Define metrics for the the DF node to expose
+Then we define the metrics for the the DF node to expose:
 ```
 type metrics struct {
     uptime         prometheus.Gauge